adammansfield/my-autohotkey-scripts/README.md

 -------

 * __Auto Correct:__ Modified version of [AutoCorrect.ahk](http://www.autohotkey.com/download/AutoCorrect.ahk).
 * __Easy Access Keyboard:__ My pesonal vim-inspired keyboard that is activated when holding right-alt to provide cursor movement and text editting.
-* __Easy Access Keyboard Portable:__ Portable version on the easy access keyboard to work on QWERTY layouts.
-Also switches QWERTY to DVORAK.
+Also converts qwerty to dvorak.
 * __Hotkeys:__ My personal hotkey commands and macros.
 * __Hotstrings:__ My personal hotstrings for text substitution.
 * __Music:__ My personal quick input method for setting rating, mood and genre metadata for a song.